Separation for Unmarried Couples

 Unmarried couples in a long-term relationship likely have many of the same shared dreams, goals, and possessions as married couples, but are left without the same legal protections if they separate.
 A separation of an unmarried couple raises many of the same types of issues spouses face in a divorce, and in some cases they can be even more complicated.

-Pennsylvania and New Jersey have laws dictating property division, child custody, alimony, and other considerations, but most of these divorce laws do not apply to unmarried couples.
-Discuss your situation with an attorney from Petrelli Law before making any decisions.
+Each state has laws dictating property division, child custody, alimony, and other considerations, but many, if not most, of these divorce laws do not apply to unmarried couples.
+Discuss your situation with an attorney from Petrelli Previtera before making any decisions.

 What must we consider when separating after a long-term relationship?